 Power supply for lights, dust collector, pressure vessel, elevator, etc.

 Electric feeding from the main building power to the blast room area main control panel or motor starters is your responsibility.
-Electric feeding must be pre-run within 10’ of the main control panel’s future location per approved layout drawing prior to the arrival of the Titan installation team.
+Electric feeding must be pre-run to the main control panel’s future location per approved layout drawing prior to the arrival of the Titan installation team.

 If the electrical and/or compressed air isn’t ready to go on installation day, Titan can still install your blast room, but we can’t perform any testing or train your team on how to use the various components.